 Most spices are dried seeds, roots or flower buds, or in the case of chiles, dried fruits.
 And unless the blend calls specifically for whole spices, assume they need to be ground.
 Thus when you see cumin powder on the list of ingredients, you need to start with whole cumin seed and grind it yourself.
 Same with things like coriander, fennel and black pepper (technically a dried flower bud, not a seed).

 Other ingredients include garlic powder and onion powder, which are garlic and onion respectively, that are dried and then ground into powder.
 You don't need to grind these, but rather use them straight from the container.

-A Note on Using Dried Herbs: With certain exceptions (like bay leaf, for one), bulk dried herbs will already be ground or crumbled up.
+With certain exceptions (like bay leaf, for instance), bulk dried herbs will already be ground or crumbled up.
 That's as much to do with gravity as anything else.
-If you want to dry your own fresh herbs (like if you grow them in your garden) and then spin them in your coffeemaker, that's great.
+If you want to dry your own fresh herbs (and if you grow them in your garden) and then spin them in your coffeemaker, that's great.
 But you don't have to.
 The return on all that effort isn't worth the quality improvement over store-bought herbs.